Havok (character): Uncanny Avengers

-During Avengers vs. X-Men, Havok joined the Avengers, the X-Men, and Nova in the final battle against his brother.
+During Avengers vs. X-Men, Havok joined the Avengers, the X-Men, and Nova in the final battle against Cyclops.
 He is asked to lead the Avengers Unity Squad by Captain America, reasoning that the mutant race needs a new 'spokesperson' with Xavier dead and Cyclops imprisoned, although Havok doubts his ability to fulfill such a role.

-The Celestials destroyed Earth and mutants were relocated to 'Planet X' by the machinations of Eimin—one of the children of the Celestial-infected Archangel and the latest Horseman of Pestilence.
+The Celestials destroyed Earth and mutants were relocated to 'Planet X' by the machinations of Eimin.
 Havok married the Wasp (Janet van Dyne) and they had a daughter, Katie, but Katie is lost when she is captured by Kang the Conqueror after he helps the team avert this timeline by projecting their minds back into their past selves.
 Although Alex is left disfigured after the battle, he and Janet remain together, and are contacted by Immortus, who informs them that he can return their daughter to them if they take action at the right time and place to conceive her, but also warns them about the imminent threat posed by the Red Skull.

 During the AXIS storyline, the Red Skull and Scarlet Witch accidentally morally invert various heroes and villains.
 Havok is among those affected by the inversion spell.
 He resigns from the Avengers Unity Division and reconciles with his brother.
 Havok remains corrupted after the other heroes and villains are returned to normal, where Havok and Sabretooth have been unintentionally 'protected' from the reversion by a shield generated by Iron Man, prompting him to join Cyclops' team after using the Wasp as a hostage to escape.